dcouch440/aanimal_shelter/README.md

 ```
 * If you wish to keep these private you can also use a credentials password or an ENV file

+* Note : we use <%= %> inside the database file because we are not within a ruby file.

 ### `Credentials`
 * See this link to learn how to do so. ( https://www.youtube.com/watch?v=BHgvPPr2nLE )